dajudge/BuQL/README.md

     // supported in BuQL)
     Person findById(Long ids);

-    // The is a bulk data access method.
+    // This is a bulk data access method.
 The Strings in the Map types
     // correlate the returned results to the query objects you passed in.
     Map<String, Person> getById(Map<String, Long> ids);